SMooGPT: Stylized Motion Generation using Large Language Models: Dataset Constructions

 To support (1), we primarily rely on the HumanML3D~\cite{Guo_2022_CVPR} and 100STYLE~\cite{mason2022local} datasets, which provide annotated global content texts and style labels, respectively. \rev{The HumanML3D dataset contains 14,646 motions with 44,970 text annotations.
 In contrast, 100STYLE~\cite{mason2022local}, the largest motion style dataset, offers 1,125 minutes of motion sequences covering 100 diverse locomotion styles.} We employ ChatGPT-3.5~\cite{openai2024chatgptgeneral} to decompose these global descriptions into body-part-specific textual annotations. \rev{Specifically, we use HumanML3D to generate content texts for individual body parts and leverage 100STYLE to obtain part-level style descriptions that characterize how each body part moves according to its style labels.} For (2), we further utilize the 100STYLE dataset to construct unified body-part texts that jointly encode both content and style.
 Following the SMooDi~\cite{zhong2024smoodi} protocol, we first annotate each motion in 100STYLE with a global content text by MotionGPT~\cite{jiang2023motiongpt}, then prompt ChatGPT-3.5 to infer body-part-level content descriptions.
 Finally, we prompt ChatGPT-3.5 to reason about the relationship between body-part content and style texts.
 It first synthesizes a global description that briefly captures the overall motion, followed by unified textual representations for each individual body part.
 This unified textual representation captures both static poses and dynamic movements of each body part—without relying on any explicit global style description.

-\paragraph{In- and out-of-domain subset construction.} To enable a more meaningful comparison between SMooGPT and SMooDi, we split the 100STYLE dataset into in-domain and out-of-domain subsets.
-Since some style labels in 100STYLE inherently contain content-specific cues, we primarily follow the grouping defined in SMooDi.
-Additionally, we designate the following style labels as out-of-domain for evaluation: \texttt{Zombie}, \texttt{SwingShoulders}, \texttt{SwingArmsRound}, \texttt{Swimming}, \texttt{Swat}, \texttt{Superman}, \texttt{Stiff}, \texttt{Star}, \texttt{ShieldedRight}, and \texttt{ShieldedLeft}.
-During stylization-enhanced tuning, we include all styles except those designated as out-of-domain. \rev{For out-of-domain evaluation, we randomly sample text or motion sequences from the out-of-domain subsets as style inputs and use the model trained on the in-domain subsets to assess generalization.}
+\paragraph{Held-out style subset construction.} To enable a fair comparison between SMooGPT and SMooDi under the held-out setting, we partition the 100STYLE dataset into seen and held-out style subsets.
+Since some style labels in 100STYLE inherently encode content-specific cues, we primarily follow the style grouping protocol adopted in SMooDi to avoid content leakage.
+Specifically, we designate the following styles as held-out and exclude them entirely from training: \texttt{Zombie}, \texttt{SwingShoulders}, \texttt{SwingArmsRound}, \texttt{Swimming}, \texttt{Swat}, \texttt{Superman}, \texttt{Stiff}, \texttt{Star}, \texttt{ShieldedRight}, and \texttt{ShieldedLeft}.
+During stylization-enhanced tuning, the model is trained only on the remaining seen styles and is evaluated on the held-out styles to assess generalization.

+\rev{For out-of-domain evaluation, we randomly sample text or motion sequences from the out-of-domain subsets as style inputs and use the model trained on the in-domain subsets to assess generalization.}